 - when you or someone on your behalf purchase a product or service from us

-- when you or someone on your behalf update your information on the Site
+- when you or someone on your behalf update your information on one of our websites

 - when you or someone on your behalf contact us

-- when we otherwise provide information or services to you; and
+- when we otherwise provide information or services to you or when your information is captured in the process of collecting information through the services we provide; and

 The kind of personal information we collect

-We collect the personal information you give us or authorise others to provide to us (which may include your name, date of birth and email address).
-We may also keep a record of communications we have with you, information we obtain in the course of providing products and/or services to you and any information that you acquire from us.
+We collect the personal information you give us or authorise others to provide to us (which may include your name, date of birth, email address, home address, emergency contact, photograph, identification, citizenship, residency details, education history, disability information and employer details).
+We may also keep a record of communications we have with you, information we obtain in the course for providing products and/or services to you and any information that you acquire from us.

-How we use, and may share, your personal information
+How we use and share your personal information:

 We use your personal information for the following purposes:

-- to provide you with any courses, products and services that you may have been registered for or purchase from us
+- to provide you with courses, products and services that you may have registered for or purchased from us

 - to reply to your queries